Lee Anne Nichols

 For more information on degree programs offered by the faculty of the School of Nursing, visit the School of Nursing webpage.

-The School of Nursing offers pre-licensure and R.N. to B.S.N. tracks leading to the Bachelor of Science in Nursing (B.S.N.) degree.
+The School of Nursing’s undergraduate curriculum leads to the Bachelor of Science in Nursing (B.S.N.) degree.
 The curriculum provides a broad general education and a solid professional program based on a nursing model (the Roy Adaptation Model) rich in content and applicability.
 Our goal is to produce an educated individual who is a professional nurse.

 Nursing Major Learning Objectives